AlanSosa/Infinite-pew-pew-PC-Version/README.md

 Understanding the code is not gonna be a big deal, unless you reach the parts that I coded in a rush, anyway send me an e-mail everytime you feel confused, I'd be glad to help.

-You can start by understanding the RIE ENGINE or go directly to the GAME CODE, both are in their respective folders.
+You can start by understanding the RIE ENGINE or go directly to the GAME code, both are in their respective folders.
 But for more information about RIE I recommend you to check out it's [repository](http://github.com/AlanSosa/Rie-Engine) where you can find related documentation.

-Every class in the Game Code folder is documented, in order to know what an class does, just check the documentation that's inside of it.
+Every class in the GAME folder is documented, just check the documentation inside of it to know how it works.
 Every month I check the code and I do certain updates to the documentation, so make sure to check it out once in a while.

-You can use whatever version of Visual Studio you're comfortable with, depending on your OS the setup is gonna be different but for that matter I recommend you to Google on how to Setup an XNA project for your OS and your Visual Studio version, because Microsoft is no longer supporting XNA.
+You can use whatever version of Visual Studio you're comfortable with, depending on what version you use, setting up XNA is gonna be different but for that matter I recommend you to Google on how to Setup an XNA project for your Visual Studio version, because Microsoft is no longer supporting XNA.
 But that doesn't mean is totally dead, there's tweeks and "hacks" that talented programmers have done to make XNA work in newer versions of Windows, so don't be afraid to use Google.
 The magic words are " Install XNA on [Insert your OS version] ".

 <a name="building"></a>
 ![building](http://s24.postimg.org/8fu5wbdbp/building-infinite-pew-pew-header.png "Building Infinite pew pew")